Walid-Ahmed/imageclassifierSuite/README.md

 To train your dataset, it is is super easy, just add the folder of your images to the folder "datasets".
 Your folder of images  should have two sub folders "train" and "eval".
 In each of the "train" and "eval" folder, you should have 2 subfolders, each labeled with the name of the class.

-A probabilty more than 0.5 means that the output is the second  class when they are sorted aphabitically.
-For example  predicting  the class from "cats" and "dogs" labels, the probabilty of more than 0.5  means a prediction of "dog".